 00:37 Why did I need Microsoft Word Dictate?

-Why did I need this as said?
-I was writing the accompanying e-book and my typing became somewhat frustrating.
-Because you have to redo a lot of stuff you have the typos you have to re-read it you have to do the punctuation well right etc and also I switch a lot between different languages.
+Why did I need this?
+As said, I was writing the accompanying e-book and my typing became somewhat frustrating.
+You have to redo a lot of stuff, you have the typos, you have to re-read it, you have to do the punctuation… And also I switch a lot between different languages.

-And I actually discovered this I think Microsoft itself sent out an email about it and you know I thought to myself let’s just try this and see how it works and it works actually great in outlook in word in PowerPoint as well.
+And I actually discovered this I think Microsoft itself sent out an email about it, and you know I thought to myself let’s just try this and see how it works.
+And it works actually great in Outlook in Word and in PowerPoint as well.
 So, it saves me a lot of time.

-And I thought it makes sense because I already use a lot of dictation in WhatsApp and google voice search and even text.
-And sometimes I use another Chrome extension for Dutch language texts because that is not available yet in Microsoft dictate.
-But this is why I needed this and I thought okay let’s try this speed and accuracy.
+I thought it makes sense because I already use a lot of dictation in WhatsApp and Google Voice search and even text.
+Sometimes I use another Chrome Extension for Dutch language texts because that is not available yet in Microsoft dictate.
+But this is why I needed this, and I thought okay let’s try its speed and accuracy.

 02:06 Benefits of Microsoft Word Dictate